datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ![Select your main account to fork to](images/07_pull_requests/07_githubbasics_pull_requests-10.png)

-You will see now that you have your own version of the `newproject` repository on your Github profile and you will be able to see where the repository was forked from right under the repository name on the upper left.
+You will see now that you have your own version of the `newproject` repository on your GitHub profile and you will be able to see where the repository was forked from right under the repository name on the upper left.

 ![You now have a forked copy of the repo](images/07_pull_requests/07_githubbasics_pull_requests-11.png)

-Now that you have a copy of this repository on your Github account, you can clone it to rstudio.cloud as we learned about in a previous lesson.
-You can clone it by navigtating to the terminal in your rustudio.cloud acocunt and typing the command
+Now that you have a copy of this repository on your GitHub account, you can clone it to rstudio.cloud as we learned about in a previous lesson.
+You can clone it by navigating to the terminal in your rstudio.cloud account and typing the command

 ```text
 git clone https://github.com/your_username/newproject.git